-Fig.3.
-Frequency plots of the relative dielectric permittivity obtained for 5μm planar cell at different temperatures with respect to $(\log{10} f)$.
-Symbols represent experimental points for: - ∇ - real part (ε '), - \Box - imaginary part (ε '') and -O- the derivative of ε '.
+FIG. 3.
+Frequency plots of the relative dielectric permittivity obtained for a 5 $\mu$ m planar cell at different temperatures with respect to $(\log{10} f)$ .
+Symbols represent experimental points for lines with brown down pointing triangles: real part ( $\epsilon'$ ), lines with black squares: imaginary part ( $\epsilon''$ ), and lines with red circles: - the derivative of $\epsilon'$ .
 Solid lines are reproduced from fitting parameters.
-The navy, green, blue and magenta solid lines are the deconvoluted components of $d\varepsilon$ '/d($\log{10} f$) and correspond to the contributing modes: m1, m2, m3, m4.
+The navy, green, blue, and magenta solid lines are the deconvoluted components of $d\epsilon'/d(\log{10} f)$ and correspond to the contributing modes: m1, m2, m3, and m4.

-Fig.4.
-3-D plot of the derivative of the real permittivity (ε ') vs. \log{10} of frequency ($d\varepsilon'/d(\log{10}f)$) for 5μm planar cell of CB9CB sample as a function of the frequency and the temperature.
+FIG. 4.
+3-D plot of the derivative of the real permittivity ( $\varepsilon'$ ) vs log10 of frequency $[d\varepsilon'/d(\log{10} f)]$ for a 5 $\mu$ m planar cell of the CB9CB sample as a function of the frequency and the temperature.

-A set of these relaxation frequencies is plotted as a function of temperature in Figure 5.
-The corresponding relaxation frequency, $f_j = 1/2\pi \tau_j$, is calculated from τ_j .
-The α_j for each mode is found to be negligibly small as it lies in a restricted range of values of 0.05 - 0.1.
-The temperature dependencies of the dielectric amplitudes of these modes are plotted in Figure 6.
+these modes are plotted in Fig. 6.
 For a temperature range of the uniaxial N phase, the spectra are found to be even more complex.
-An additional peak m2' is observed from deconvolution of the fittings.
+An additional peak m2' is observed from the deconvolution of the fittings.
 This peak is due to the existence of other conformers that possibly may exist at a given temperature in the N phase.
-The mode m2' is assigned to contributions from the hairpin-shaped conformers to the dielectric spectra as was reported by Lopez et al [32] and it dominates in the N phase due to its large dipole moment as compared to other conformers.
+The mode m2' is assigned to contributions from the hairpin-shaped conformers to the dielectric spectra as was reported by Lopez et al., and it dominates in the N phase due to its large dipole moment as compared to other conformers.
 The low frequency peak (below 1 kHz) is analyzed separately since it is stand alone and does not overlap with other peaks.